zld3002/c0lang/cc0/codex/README.txt

 Requirements for distribution are as for coin, and can be found in '../README.txt'.

-At the moment, the interactive shell debugger (code -i) is lagging behind the debugger as an inferior process to Emacs (code -e).
-It offers the rudimentary functionality explained below.
-Other features are always under developments.
-Coming soon: evaluating arbitrary expressions in the current environment, examining memory (store and call-stack).

 ----------------------------------------------------------------------
 Emacs
 ----------------------------------------------------------------------
-In your .emacs file (for Emacs or Carbon Emacs) you need something
+In your .emacs file (for Emacs, Carbon Emacs, or Aquamacs) you need something
 like:

 ;; Setup for c0-mode